the-fab-cube/flesh-and-blood-cards/helper-scripts/fetch-tcgplayer-product-ids/README.md

 ## Running the Script

+1. Please note that you'll need to have access to TCGPlayer's API and a valid Access Token.
+You can find more info [here](https://docs.tcgplayer.com/docs/getting-started).
-1. Run `npm run start` to run the script.
+1. Run `npm run start [tcgplayerGroupId] [setId] [tcgplayerAccessToken]` to run the script to fetch the productIds for the TCGPlayer group id (limiting matching to the setId printings in the CSV).